Houston Criminal Lawyer

 (2) to a defendant when it is shown that a deadly weapon as defined in Section 1.07, Penal Code, was used or exhibited during the commission of a felony offense or during immediate flight therefrom, and that the defendant used or exhibited the deadly weapon or was a party to the offense and knew that a deadly weapon would be used or exhibited.
 On an affirmative finding under this subdivision, the trial court shall enter the finding in the judgment of the court.
 On an affirmative finding that the deadly weapon was a firearm, the court shall enter that finding in its judgment.

-Houston, Texas criminal defense attorney Jim Sullivan has represented many defendants accused of 3g offenses, including several accused as being a felony habitual, facing 25 years to Life in prison.
-If you need an experienced Harris county criminal defense trial lawyer, you can call Jim Sullivan right now for a free consultation or contact him at email@example.com.
+Houston, Texas criminal defense attorney James Sullivan has represented many defendants accused of 3g offenses, including several accused as being a felony habitual, facing 25 years to Life in prison.
+If you want a reputable Harris county criminal defense lawyer, call Sullivan at 281-546-6428 for a free consultation.